opencadc/science-containers/docs/user-guide/concepts/index.md

 : Specialized for radio astronomy visualization and analysis.

 **🔥 Firefly Sessions**
-: LSST table and image visualization tools.
+: Table and image visualization tools.

 **⚙️ Contributed Sessions**
 : Custom applications contributed by the community.